JoelRamosM/Chart.js/docs/01-Line-Chart.md

 ```

 The line chart requires an array of labels for each of the data points.
 This is shown on the X axis.
 The data for line charts is broken up into an array of datasets.
 Each dataset has a colour for the fill, a colour for the line and colours for the points and strokes of the points.
 These colours are strings just like CSS.
 You can use RGBA, RGB, HEX or HSL notation.
+You can also specify a color for each point that you
+have in your array or to a specific point, if you would like to mark the current month for example, you can pass an object to the data array in a dataset object.
+#Data Structure of data object
+	{
+		value:666,
+		pointColor:"#fff"
+		pointHighlightFill:"rgb(255,0,0)"
+	}

 The label key on each dataset is optional, and can be used when generating a scale for the chart.